Hamu111268/ORA_final_project/README.md

     - One duration is one step forward for all taxis on the map that have paired passengers.
     - An episode is completed when all passengers have been sent to their respective destinations.

- * Setting up a grid map as a map where multiple taxis and passengers
+ * Setting up a map existing multiple taxis and passengers, which is called a grid map.

+ *

 We represent the map with a grid map, and there will be multiple taxis and passengers on the map.